Up from The Cape: 9 March 2019

 We enjoy ranking things because doing that gives us a sense of how they relate to each-other in terms of inherent value.
 It won’t come as a surprise then to find that in my world spelling mistakes have a league table all of their own.
 Generally I ignore the commonplace errors because they’re just too commonplace.
 Occasionally, however, a rare few manage to climb to the thin atmosphere above cloud cover where the errors are so enormous they hang in space like bloated indictments of state education.
 I suppose it’s no surprise that I should have a few favourites.
 One honourable mention goes to people who think it’s possible to “tow the line” – though they never say where they’re planning to tow it to.
 Another, less honourable mention goes to a TV guide that described how an investigation into the remains of crewmen from the Mary Rose would reveal what their “roll” on the ship was.
 In their place I’d have gone for a ciabatta rather than a roll if Henry VIII had thought to pack any.

 By far the best example which has reigned from its throne serene and unchallenged in my memory for about twenty five years, is a handwritten message on a ragged strip of cardboard.
 I saw it attached to a fence.
 It stated in handwriting that betrayed an elevated state of agitation, emergent psychiatric problems, and some basic confusion “If you park hear you will be toad.”
-This is a curse from an incoherent wizard who has confused the act of tugging on a rope for a stoic amphibian, along with the need for a hearing aid.
+This is a curse from an incoherent wizard who has confused the act of tugging on a rope with a frog, and offered a nod to a hearing aid at the same time.
 The long straight lines of each word written in black marker pen on the notice, gave it the aspect of a kidnapper’s non-negotiable ransom demand breaking through a window.
 Predictably, there was a loose accretion of exclamation marks at the end of the sentence, some leaning up against each-other like umbrellas about to fall over.
 Obviously I don’t know what the author’s home life was like, but the evidence pointed to it being a minefield.
 One can only hope whoever wrote that notice found professional help in time, and by professional help I don’t mean a book on spelling and grammar.

 A hybrid development of this randomness has occurred since on-line language translators have been available.
 The days of appealing to expertise when asking for something to be translated from one language to another are long past.
 It manifests not so much as errors of spelling, as errors of understanding or meaning.
 Mechanised (or automated) translations don’t always grasp the more subtle meaning of a word or sentence.
 Instead they just batter away at words until they submit.
 It’s a linguistic variant on “Robot Wars.”
 What emerges from that fun factory can be like having a cigar explode in your face, and not in a funny way.